sbaresearch/bitcoin-data-extractor/README.md

 + Maven > 3.3.9
 + Java 1.8
-+ A running client of the blockchain you want to extract data from (e.g. Bitcoin)
++ A running client of the blockchain you want to extract data from (e.g. Bitcoin), as the tool makes use of the REST and/or RPC API provided by the clients.

 ## Usage